sisinflab-swot/cowl/docs/about/index.rst

 adding it to this list.

 - `Tiny-ME`_: reasoner and matchmaking engine for the Semantic Web of Everything.
+- `pycowl`_: a high performance Python library for working with OWL 2 ontologies.
 - `RDF::Cowl <RDFCowl_>`_: bindings of the Cowl library for the Perl programming language.

 License